 Explanation: For the most part, the number of degrees awarded by type have remained fairly steady over time with a few exceptions.
 Between FY2016 and FY2017, the number of AA degrees has increased and the number of AS degrees has decreased.
 This is probably due to a change in requirements for AS degrees.
 AS degrees now require an additional math course.
 As a result, many of the degrees designated as Associate in Science degrees in FY2016 are now designated as Associate in Arts degrees.
 The number of graduates as well as the number of degrees and certificates awarded in FY2020 and FY2021 were the lowest number Lake Land College has seen in the past eight years.
 Two factors, decreasing enrollment and the COVID pandemic starting in March 2020, may have had an impact on these decreases.
-The number of graduates in FY2022 remained fairly equal to the number from FY2020 and FY2021.
+The number of graduates in FY2020 and FY2021.